 While measuring a member’s engagement isn’t always simple, attractive benefits such as free primary care and health coaching increase the likelihood they will take ownership of their personal health.

-The City of Kirkland, in partnership with Vera, developed an incentive program around an Annual Whole Health Evaluation.
+The City of Kirkland, in partnership with Vera Whole Health, developed an incentive program around an Annual Whole Health Evaluation.
 This evaluation includes an extended appointment with a primary care provider, a biometric screening, a health assessment, and an introduction to health coaching.

-For completing an Annual Whole Health Evaluation, employees are given a $600 credit toward their HSA accounts.
-While the monetary incentive is appealing, the overarching goal is to introduce members to the breadth of whole health services they can expect from this advanced primary care model.
+For completing an Annual Whole Health Evaluation, employees receive a $600 credit toward their Health Savings Accounts.
+While the monetary incentive is appealing, the overarching goal of the program is to introduce members to the breadth of whole health services they can expect from this advanced primary care (APC) model.
 Once they are invested and engaged, the rate of retention rises.

-Payers who are able to deliver this type of member experience have a substantial impact on employee group plan retention, translating into increased revenue, higher productivity, and an overall robust workplace culture capable of withstanding and overcoming challenges brought about by the Great Resignation.
+Payers who are able to deliver this type of member experience have a substantial impact on employee group plan retention.
+This translates into increased revenue, higher productivity, and a robust workplace culture capable of withstanding and overcoming challenges brought about by the Great Resignation.